jonwardopenai/nomic/README.md

 208. The winner is the first player to achieve 100 (positive or negative) points.

-209. At no time may there be more than 25 mutable rules.

 210. Players may not conspire or consult on the making of future rule-changes unless they are team-mates.

 211. If two or more mutable rules conflict with one another, or if two or more immutable rules conflict with one another, then the rule with the lowest ordinal number takes precedence.